phoenixgoldz/The-Forgotten-Trial/README.md

 The project’s core goal is to deliver a **unique and replayable experience**, shaped by choice, consequence, and cryptic AI narration.

 Each decision brings you closer to the truth… or further from it.

 ---
+## Design Pattern: Strategy Pattern

+We are using the Strategy pattern to give each party member a unique attack behavior.

+For example:
+- Solari uses `BP_Strategy_MeleeAttack`
+- Wisp uses `BP_Strategy_MagicAttack`

+This allows us to easily expand combat behavior without rewriting core logic in the character class.
+It improves modularity and makes future balancing or ability upgrades cleaner and more manageable.

+---